jzumsteg/zumstegs-blog/_posts/2021-09-27-chateau-blois.md

-<strong>Flamboyant Gothic</strong> - this section, to the left of the Gothic wing, is marked by the use of red bricks.
+<strong>Flamboyant Gothic</strong> - this section, to the right of the Gothic wing, is marked by the use of red bricks.
 It was built by Louis XII from 1498 to 1508.

 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC01382.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />